Adore2113/MarsHSim/docs/dev_log.md

 ##      04/04/2026
-    ♡ while trying to come up with a way to make the daylight run smoothly and over time (instead of hardcoding with certain percentages), I learned what a sine wave is and I'm going to try to use that
+    ♡ while trying to come up w. a way to make the daylight run smoothly and over time (instead of hardcoding w. certain percentages), I learned what a sine wave is and I'm going to try to use that

     ♡ considering where to add a function for calculating daylight over time (power_system.py or in engine where it handles timestep math, or in its own file completely?)